Kirsten West: Godmother of Southern Rock

 That same update broadened the story to Kirk’s archives, with Kirsten tracing his collection back to his very first ABB relic: an Allman Brothers/Hot Tuna poster from the Fillmore West in January 1971.

 And amid the chaos of contractors and cardboard boxes, life kept arriving at her doorstep.
-ABB roadie Joe Dan Petty and his wife Judy gifted the Wests an eight-week-old Jack Russell puppy, Lizzy, who became part of the family lore.
+ABB roadie Joe Dan Petty and his wife Judi gifted the Wests an eight-week-old Jack Russell puppy, Lizzy, who became part of the family lore.

 In all of this—contractors, volunteers, visitors, archivist husband, trips to support musicians, dog and cats—the pattern is unmistakable.
 Kirsten was running the station.
 She kept the log, welcomed the arrivals, managed the departures, and ensured that the Crossing was always harnessing the bustling energy wisely.